 The meeting reviewed a draft glossary of hate speech terms that has been developed over the last year by graduate students studying at AUC’s journalism department under the guidance of Dr Naila Hamdy.

 Dr Hamdy said that the students began by looking at press laws from around the Arab world, as well as international laws.
-They then looked at examples of hate speech in media to illustrate good and bad practice.
+They then looked at examples of hate speech in media to illustrate good and bad practices.

-It was agreed that the glossary would be further developed and added to based on the feedback given at the event, and that participants from around the region would be invited to add to it in the regional dialects of Arabic.
+It was agreed that the glossary would be further developed and added to based on the feedback given at the event and that participants from around the region would be invited to add to it in the regional dialects of Arabic.

 In the development of the glossary, it was emphasised that when the glossary is launched it must be communicated what it is and what it is not:

 - It is not a list of banned words.